-The most fundamental problem to solve in any screening program for gestational hypertensive disease is : "What to do with those women, identified with maladapted cardiovascular functionality and classified in the high risk group?".
-A large European multicenter study to explore the role of aspirin in the prevention of preeclampsia was aborted prematurely for practical difficulties [18].
-The administration of calcium to women at high risk is reported beneficial, but still requires confirmation in a large multicenter trial [19].
-Even when both strategies should turn out to improve obstetric and neonatal outcome significantly, they are likely associated with more intensified prenatal follow up and increased number of technical assessments in the high risk group.
-Again, another technological evolution can be explored towards reversal of this increasing medicalization of care: remote monitoring of cardiovascular parameters in pregnant women at risk [20].
-In their normal life situation at home, women with high-risk pregnancies use digital enabled blood pressure monitors to selfmeasure their systolic and diastolic pressures and have wearable sensors to track their physical activity on a daily basis.
+One such research program is currently ongoing at Hasselt University, Belgium under the name LimPrOn.
+Eight regional hospitals refer pregnant women to one central unit for cardiovascular profiling in early pregnancy [17].
+This allows early discrimination between normal or abnormal maternal hemodynamic adaptation, long before any clinical presentation of disease.
+The most fundamental problem to solve in this project was: "What to do with those women, identified with maladapted cardiovascular functionality and classified in the high risk group?".
+For this, another technological evolution is being explored in the same project: remote monitoring of cardiovascular parameters in pregnant women at risk [18].
+In their normal life situation at home, women with highrisk pregnancies use digital enabled blood pressure monitors to self-measure their systolic and diastolic pressures and have wearable sensors to track their physical activity on a daily basis.
 These data are transferred automatically via modern digital communication systems (smart phone, wifi, blue tooth, ...) to a clinical observation post at the hospital.
 Here, a team of midwife-researchers evaluate these data online, discuss abnormal measurements and evolutions with the responsible obstetricians or perinatologists, and close the loop by providing structured feedback on management options to the patients at home.
-This approach not only allows for a timely diagnosis of onset of gestational hypertensive disease, it may also avoid extra outpatient antenatal visits and/or hospital admissions for presumed hypertension [21], an effect debated by others, as this strongly depends on the organization of health care [22].
-Next to this, remote monitoring also opens the perspective to timely initiate and monitor antihypertensive treatments for gestational hypertensive disease, which is currently a grand-challenge.
-Today, the remote observations are limited to parameters of hypertension, but many aim to expand with clinical grade wearable sensors to measure uterine and fetal activity, enabling the obstetrician to look beyond the in-office visits and unlock a revolutionary eagle-eye view over the most important gestational complications [23].
+This approach not only allows for a timely diagnosis of onset of gestational hypertensive disease, it also avoids extra outpatient antenatal visits and/or hospital admissions for presumed hypertension, and opens the perspective to timely initiate and monitor antihypertensive treatments, which is currently a grand-challenge.
+Today, the remote observations are limited to parameters of hypertension, but the aims are to expand with clinical grade wearable sensors to measure uterine and fetal activity, enabling the obstetrician to look beyond the in-office visits and unlock a revolutionary eagle-eye view over the most important gestational complications [19].

-The alternative organization of health care as explained above is very realistic and feasible in its setup today, because most currently available non-invasive hemodynamic technologies and remote monitoring devices are cheap, and their simplicity is similar to using a mobile phone or tablet computer.
-This also opens perspectives to reverse the current evolution of antenatal interventions leading to more interventions and as such to ever increasing medicalized antenatal care.
-Offering remote home monitoring of obstetric parameters to a high risk group, associated with offering routine antenatal care by midwifes to the low risk group, allows timely identification of most cases of abnormal pregnancies without increasing ambulatory or in-hospital interventions.
-The authors strongly believe that time has come now for health organizations to facilitate research on a structured and organized medical implementation of today's simple technological innovations, which worldwide may offer accessible and individualized prenatal care to all pregnant women, without the need for increasing costs for public health care through reduction of interventions or hospitalizations for presumed or missed diagnoses.
+The organization of health care as explained above is not only very realistic and feasible in its set-up today, it also opens perspectives to reverse the current evolution of antenatal interventions leading to more interventions and as such to ever increasing medicalized antenatal care.
+Offering remote home monitoring of obstetric parameters, on top of routine antenatal care offered by midwifes to all pregnant women, allows timely identification of an abnormal course of pregnancy without increasing ambulatory or in-hospital interventions, meanwhile preserving a physiologic approach of antenatal care to normal pregnancies.
+The authors strongly believe that time has come now for health organizations to facilitate research on a structured and organized medical implementation of simple technological innovations, which worldwide may offer accessible and individualized prenatal care to all pregnant women, without increasing the costs for public health care through reduction of interventions or hospitalizations for presumed or missed diagnoses.

 Financial declaration:

-The LimPrOn-project is a research program at Hasselt University, Belgium, exploring the performance of both non-invasive technologies for maternal hemodynamics assessment and of remote monitoring devices.
-This research is financed by Mecenaat Verloskunde Research of ZOL-UHasselt, and based on research from PhD-fellows of the Limburg Clinical Research Program (LCRP) UHasselt-ZOL-Jessa, supported by the foundation Limburg Sterk Merk (LSM), Hasselt University, Ziekenhuis Oost-Limburg and Jessa Hospital.
+The LimPrOn-project is financed by Mecenaat Verloskunde Research of ZOL-UHasselt, and based on research from PhD-fellows of the Limburg Clinical Research Program (LCRP) UHasselt-ZOL-Jessa, supported by the foundation Limburg Sterk Merk (LSM), Hasselt University, Ziekenhuis Oost-Limburg and Jessa Hospital.